legendu-net/blog/misc/content/2018/04/Booting-to-the-Boot-Menu-and-BIOS/Booting-to-the-Boot-Menu-and-BIOS.markdown

 There is a nice summary of the function keys in the post [Booting to the Boot Menu and BIOS](https://kb.wisc.edu/page.php?id=58779) .

+## Digital Storm Workstation:
+F2: BIOS
+F11: Boot menu selection (you can also go to BIOS from this menu)